NewsFox 13 Investigates

 In an email, Tooele County School District stated it would not provide disciplinary records related to bullying unless FOX 13 News paid an estimate fee of $950.15.

-The district also stated it would not provide disciplinary records related to cyber-bullying, retaliation, or grooming without first receiving an estimate payment of $950.15.
+The district also stated it would not provide disciplinary records related to cyber-bullying, retaliation, grooming, boundary violations, violence with students, or sexual misconduct without first receiving an estimate payment of $950.15.

 FOX 13 News is appealing the decision under Utah’s public records law.